PaulDance/cargo-liner/README.md

 Usage: cargo liner [OPTIONS] [COMMAND]

 Commands:
   ship         The default command if omitted: install and update
                    configured packages
-  import  Import the `$CARGO_HOME/.crates.toml` Cargo-edited save
+  import       Import the `$CARGO_HOME/.crates.toml` Cargo-edited
-              file as a new Liner configuration file help    Print this message or the help of the given subcommand(s)
+                   save file as a new Liner configuration file completions  Generate an auto-completion script for the given shell help         Print this message or the help of the given subcommand(s)

 Options:
   -v, --verbose...